The Life Sciences Law Review: Japan

 Extending term of patent protection

-For medical products, the term of a patent can be extended at the request of the patent owner under certain conditions.35 It is important to note that it is only the patentee who can file a patent term extension application, which may be different from the one who has received a market authorisation.
+For medical products, the term of a patent can be extended at the request of the patent owner under certain conditions.26 It is only the patentee who can file a patent term extension application, which may be different from the one who has received a market authorisation.
 Further, it is also important that the patentee can only file such a patent term extension (PTE) application only after a market authorisation pertinent to the patent is obtained, and more importantly, within three months from the authorisation date.
 The term of the extension, which may not exceed five years, is generally equivalent to the period during which the patent owner, including its licensees, was prevented from implementing the patented product while waiting for the medical product registration required under the PMD Act.
 PTE applications may be filed for drugs and regenerative medical products but PTE applications are not allowable for medical devices.
-It is also important to note that it is not possible to file a PTE application on or after the six months from the patent expiry date.
-Instead, in such a case, the patentee must file prior notice before the six-months due date comes.
+Also, it is not possible to file a PTE application on or after the six months from the patent expiry date.
+Instead, in such a case, the patentee must file prior notice before the six-month due date comes.

 Protection under the PMD Act